lutris/docs/Battle.Net.md

 ##  Known issues and troubleshooting
 Bugs, misconfigured systems and missing dependencies can sometimes cause issues with Battle.Net:

+### Login and Battle.net itself are extremely slow
+Make sure your hostname resolves to 127.0.0.1 in your /etc/hosts file.
+The first line should be something like `127.0.0.1		localhost myhostname.localdomain myhostname` where myhostname is replaced by your actual hostname.
+You can get your hostname by launching the `hostname` command.

 ### The installer window does not show up, installation is stuck
 Usually it's caused by missing wine dependencies, but sometimes it's a result of an unknown bug in KDE.
 There are no known workarounds to this, so the only solution is to use another DE.